openflighthpc/docs.openflighthpc.org/README.md

 ## Content Things to Look Into

 - Using Page Partials (there's a lot of content we need to re-use so some sort of templating would be essential)
+    - Solved with macros extension
 - Code Annotations (adds pop-ups with notes on commands/info)
+    - See "Admonitions" in material docs